 The Japan Guide has VERY comprehensive info on the JR Pass, but I will go over some of the main points of the JR Pass here.
 So what should you know about the JR Pass?

 - The pass comes in two types: ordinary and green pass.
 The green pass essentially gives you exclusive access to first class cars that offer more spacious seats than ordinary cars.
 The catch for the green pass is that it’s more expensive and you will have to reserve seats beforehand.
-Although you can make seat reservations for longer, more popular train routes (such as from Aomori to Sapporo, which btw is SUPER full all the time) with the ordinary pass as well, it’s not required!
+For the ordinary pass, you can also choose to make seat reservations for longer, more popular train routes (such as from Aomori to Sapporo, which btw is super full all the time) but it’s not required!
 From experience, I would suggest just getting the ordinary pass.

-- The JR Passes are split up by region.
-For example, when I traveled to Hiroshima and Kansai (Osaka, Kyoto), I got the Kansai Hiroshima Area 5-Day Pass because it was cheaper and more worth it than getting separate Kansai WIDE Area Pass and the Hiroshima-Yamaguchi Area Pass.
-So make sure to check the cities you’re traveling to and which regions they belong to before purchasing your Pass!
+- Don’t want to pay for the full pass?
+There are separate JR Passes that are cheaper and split up by region.
+For example, when I traveled to Hiroshima and Kansai (Osaka, Kyoto), I got the Kansai Hiroshima Area 5-Day Pass because it was cheaper and more worth it than getting the full JR Pass OR separate Kansai Wide Area Pass + Hiroshima-Yamaguchi Area Pass.
+So make sure to check the cities you’re traveling to and which regions they belong to before purchasing your pass!
 Navigating which pass to get can get confusing, so don’t hesitate to tell your JTB officer or sales agent which cities you plan on visiting and have them help you out! 🙂

 Where can I buy the JR Pass?

-Once you determined the type of Pass you want to get and have purchased it, you get something called an “Exchange Order” as prove of the Pass purchase.
+Once you have determined the type of Pass you want, you will need your passport to purchase it.
+After your payment, you get something called an “Exchange Order” (click to see example) as proof of the Pass purchase.
 Keep this safe and bring it to Japan with you!